eswong610/user-guide-docs/docs/queries.md

 The code above will find the data object by the _id_ and remove the name attribute from the object.
 It will save the object and as it is without the name.

 There are a number of other querying functions such as find(), _findOne(), _findOneAndReplace().

+## Conclusion

+By now, you will have successfully input data into your Mongodb database, and can retrieve it with a variety of query functions.
+You should also be able to see all your activity from your account at Mongodb Atlas.